 In 2003, the Montana Legislature passed a capital gains tax credit that benefits a very narrow portion of our population at the great expense of our collective ability to adequately invest in public programs, from education to health care.
-Currently, Montana is one of just six states offering a significant tax break for capital gains income.
+Currently, Montana is one of just nine states offering a significant tax break for capital gains income.
 Since 2003, this tax break has proven to be unaffordable, unfair to working-class Montanans, and has not helped the economy.
 In fact, the tax credit costs the state tens of millions of dollars in state revenue each year.
 This reduction in revenue jeopardizes our collective ability to invest in schools, families, and communities across this state.
 It is time to take a hard look at the usefulness of this costly tax break that predominantly benefits the wealthiest Montanans.

 Capital gains are profits from the sale of stocks, bonds, real estate, art, antiques, or other assets.
 These profits are usually not taxed until they are “realized,” that is, until the asset is sold.
 This means that a stock or vacation home can become more and more valuable, but the investor will not pay taxes on the appreciation of that asset until it is sold.
 The capital gains are calculated by taking the difference between the original purchase price and the price at the time of sale.
 The assets owned by everyday Montanans – houses and retirement income – are generally exempt from taxation when sold.

 In 2003, the legislature passed Senate Bill 407, which created the capital gains credit, and also instituted other tax cutting provisions.
 The credit lowered the effective tax rate on capital gains by giving a nonrefundable credit starting in 2005.

 Montana is one of only nine states that provide a broad tax break for income from capital gains.
 While the federal tax codes provides a lower rate on capital gains income, nearly all states require equal treatment of income from capital gains as income from wages.